ardanlabs/gotraining/00-slides/day_2_training.md

-## Go Training
+## Go Training - Day 2
-This is a 2 day of the accelerated style course for existing developers who are looking to gain a working understanding of Go.
+On this day we take go deeper into Go.
+We learn about concurrency, race conditions, channels, testing, packaging, logging, encoding, io and reflection.

 *Note: This material has been designed to be taught in a classroom environment.
 The code is well commented but missing some of the contextual concepts and ideas that will be covered in class.*

-## Day 2
-On this day we take go deeper into Go.
-We learn about concurrency, race conditions, channels, testing, packaging, logging, encoding, io and reflection.

 #### Concurrency and Channels
 [Goroutines](../04-concurrency_channels/01-goroutines/readme.md) |